 - Twist-n-Shout Hydrangea-This lacecap hydrangea is the first of its kind to bloom over and over again.
 Buds are in the middle while pretty flowers bloom on the edge surrounding the buds.

 - White Climbing Hydrangea Vine-This hydrangea is in the group that grows on a vine.
-These white flowers bloom similar to the lacecaps and can make any fence beautiful again with its blooms!
+These white flowers bloom similarly to the lacecaps and can make any fence beautiful again with its blooms!

 - L.A.
 Dreamin-I had to add this hydrangea to the list because of its name.
 What makes this hydrangea plant unique is that blue, pink, and purple flowers can bloom on it all at the same time!